sinus-x/rubbergoddess/docs/cogs/acl.md

 Remove command from database.

+### acl rule flush

+Remove all commands.
+Useful if you plan to re-import the rules.

 ### acl user_constraint add (command) (discord_id) (allow)

 Add command constraint. **discord_id** is user ID, **allow** is **True** (**true**, **1**) or **False** (**false**, **0**).